System Design Space

 No universal blueprint

-An approach that works great for a read-heavy API can be a poor fit for event-driven workflows or stateful systems.
+An approach that works well for a read-heavy API can be a poor fit for asynchronous workflows or stateful systems.

 Trade-offs are inevitable